sarahcssiqueira/base-wp-theme/readme.md

 # Base Theme

-Base Theme is a starter WordPress theme, clean and minimalist to use as a base to build websites for clients or to build completely custom themes from scratch.
+Base Theme is a starter WordPress theme, clean and minimalist to use as a base to build websites for clients or to build themes from scratch.

 ## Table of Contents